 Get Keyword Insights for Your Extension

-Keyword Insights shows you the opportunity of a keyword through three lenses—Search Popularity, Search Trends and Competition—so you can choose keywords that are both relevant and winnable.
+Keyword Insights shows you the opportunity of a keyword through three lenses—Monthly Search Demand, Search Trends and Competition—so you can choose keywords that are both relevant and winnable.

 Pick winning keywords to earn more impressions and installs from Chrome Web Store search.